michaelworm/SoDaReloaded-Theme/README.md

 ### Using Sublime Package Control

-If you are using Will Bond's excellent [Sublime Package Control](https://packagecontrol.io/), you can easily install Soda Theme via the `Package Control: Install Package` menu item.
+If you are using Will Bond's excellent [Sublime Package Control](https://packagecontrol.io/), you can easily install SoDaReloaded Theme via the `Package Control: Install Package` menu item.
 The Soda Theme package is listed as `Theme - SoDaReloaded` in the packages list.

 ### Using Git